This article discusses a lot of the fun things to do in Pismo Beach, California!

 First, let me tell you the city gets its name from the Pismo clam, a mollusk common in the area.
 So, if you visit, get ready to go on a clam chowder frenzy.

 But, there is much more!
 You will run out of fingers and toes if you try to count all the Pismo Beach attractions!
 Get ready for sand dunes, bluffs, butterflies, sea caves, and hikes.
 I am spilling the beans on the things to do in Pismo Beach.

 Drive on the Oceano Sand Dunes SVRA

 Yes, you read that right.
 The Oceano Dunes State Vehicular Recreational Area (SVRA) is one of the few places in California where the public is allowed to drive their own vehicles on the beach.
 That fact makes this area very popular.

 If we are going to get technical, as the name implies, this attraction is located in Oceano, a small community south of Pismo Beach.
-Now, a lot of people refers to it as the “Pismo Dunes” since that was the former name of the SVRA.
+Now, a lot of people refer to it as the “Pismo Dunes” since that was the former name of the SVRA.
 Pismo or not, these adjacent communities present themselves as a complete package for visitors in search of adventure and fun.